-SSN may delay processing.
+Social Security Numbers (SSN) are used to identify student records.
+A student's failure to provide a SSN may delay processing.
 All Gateway students who are applying for financial aid are required to provide their Social Security number.
 A Social Security number is critical to state and federal reporting and the financial aid process.
 The Social Security number is protected by the Family Educational Rights and Privacy Act (FERPA) and is not considered directory information and therefore will not be released to a third party.
 The Internal Revenue Service allows some postsecondary students to claim an education income tax credit on their taxes.
 In order to claim this credit, the student's Social Security number must be on file at the college so the student's enrollment can be reported to the IRS.
-The college will make a 1098T form available to the student electronically.
-This will document the student's SSN on file and the post secondary enrollment information.
+The college will make a 1098T form available to the student electronically by January 30th of each year.
+This will document the student's SSN on file and the post-secondary enrollment information.
 For tax credit eligibility information, consult your tax professional.
 The Internal Revenue Service requires that Gateway provide 1098T forms annually to post-secondary students.